Four fold nature of the organic garden and urban farm

 Having worked with organic gardening now for 40 years and used biodynamic methods over the last 20 years, I have certainly found that biodynamics provides a very practical and fascinating framework to make the most out of the four fold structure raised above, whilst providing a deeper understanding of what sits behind the nature and quality of life in the garden or farm.

 In biodynamics, that deeper picture of four fold nature also includes: formative forces aiding quality of physical substance and can be optimised by timing of your activities around planetary positions.
 These non physical forces are grouped into the four elements of earth (root), water (leaf), air (flower and fire (fruit).

 I do feel that as one digs deeper into the questions of life and how to manage it, whether you choose to grow food or not, the pathway is one of raising your consciousness, of doing your own inner gardening.
 Your green thumb is not all about the physical aspects of gardening!

-Come along to our next 2 day biodynamic gardening course, last one for 2017 in Brisbane is on 18-19 November and we have also listed our dates for 2018 courses.
+Come along to one of our Workshops or talk to us about our Coaching service.
 You will get plenty of opportunity to internalise the four fold nature of things through our conversations and practical activities.

 Authored by Peter Kearney